Top 15 Grammar Mistakes (and How to Avoid Them)

 In to = where the words in and to just happen to end up next to each other, they must remain separate words.

 Example: Peter walked in to see his supervisor.

-Learn proper grammar and avoid these common grammar errors by earning a college degree at Fremont College.
-At Fremont College, you can earn a degree in just 15 months and be on your way to a rewarding career.
+Learn proper grammar and avoid these common grammar errors by earning a college degree at Fremont University.
+At Fremont University, you can earn a degree in just 15 months and be on your way to a rewarding career.
 There are a number of exciting degree programs For students to consider.
 Some of the several in-demand fields, include online marketing classes, Multimedia Design, Business Leadership, Paralegal Studies, and Sports Therapy.
-Contact us today to arrange a visit to our Cerritos college campus or Los Angeles college campus or request a free career guide to learn more about how Fremont College can prepare you for the career of your dreams!
+Contact us today to arrange a visit to our Cerritos college campus or Los Angeles college campus or request a free career guide to learn more about how Fremont University can prepare you for the career of your dreams!